hanamant1828-max/LeafDeaseasedetection/replit.md

 ## Overview

-A complete, production-ready Flask web application for plant disease detection.
-The system analyzes uploaded plant images using real image processing algorithms to detect diseases based on color patterns, spot detection, and texture analysis.
+A complete, production-ready Flask web application for plant disease detection powered by machine learning.
+The system uses a trained Convolutional Neural Network (CNN) model to analyze uploaded plant images and detect diseases with high accuracy.
 Features include user authentication, comprehensive disease analysis, treatment recommendations, and historical tracking of all analyses.

 ## User Preferences